edwin-jones/edwin-jones.github.io/wishlist.md

 ### A proper electric razor

-I've been using disposable razors most of my life and I always end up cutting myself at some point.
-A nice rechargable electric razor from philips or similar would be awesome.
+A nice rechargeable electric razor from philips or similar would be awesome.

 ![razor](https://media.4rgos.it/i/Argos/6219534_R_Z001A?$Web$&$DefaultPDP768$ "razor")